Understand how pickups work with Sendle.

 - Keep pick up instructions specific and short: we recommend using max.
 25 characters.
 Keep your most important instructions at the beginning.

 - We recommend to leave your parcels in a safe space, which is accessible for the courier.
 Please include pickup instructions if the parcels are hidden from view.
-Example: “parcel left behind the pot plant”
+Example: “Behind the potted plant”.

 - For parcels booked with multiple couriers, we recommend you separate them into piles clearly marked with the appropriate courier.